Football clubs

 1878 - 1907

-Highbury House School was a boarding and day school for boys located at the top of Church Road.
-The school was founded in the 1860s by Rev Charles Duff and first fielded a football team in 1878.
-The school team played against other schools in the area, including the Lindens, University School, St Leonards School, Ancaster House and Mount Lodge.
+Highbury House School was a boys’ boarding and day school located at the top of Church Road.
+Founded in the 1860s by Rev. Charles Duff, the school first fielded a football team in 1878.
+They regularly played against other local schools, including the Lindens, University School, St Leonards School, Ancaster House and Mount Lodge.

-The team played two seasons in local competitive football, competing for the Carlisle Cup in 1892-93 and 1893-94, before returning to friendlies.
-The team mostly played their game at Horntye, which the school rented off a private owner, whilst also using The Green and Silverhill.
+The team spent two seasons in local competitive football, entering the Carlisle Cup in 1892–93 and 1893–94, before returning to friendly matches.
+Highbury House mainly played at Horntye, which the school rented from a private owner, but also used The Green and Silverhill.

-The last record of a Highbury House team is in 1907 and the headmaster is no longer listed in the 1909 Kelly’s Directory, which suggests the school closed around this time.
+The final record of a Highbury House team dates from 1907, and the headmaster is absent from the 1909 Kelly’s Directory, suggesting the school closed around this time.

 Horntye Swifts